nazabucciarelli/solvd-laba-homework-10/README.md

-# 9th Homework of Java Test Automation Course - Solvd Laba
+# 10th Homework of Java Test Automation Course - Solvd Laba
-This repository stores the 9th homework given by our mentor in the Java Test Automation Course at Solvd Laba.
-It consists of implementing some functional interfaces, that the java.util.function package gives us, with lambda functions.
+This repository stores the 10th homework given by our mentor in the Java Test Automation Course at Solvd Laba.
+It consists of using the Stream API in different cases to get different results, and using Java reflection to get information about methods, fields, constructors and modifiers from classes.
-Moreover, we had to create three functional interfaces with generics, and finally create five complex enums, with methods, fields and constructors.

 ## Explanation

-To accomplish the requirements of the homework, I've changed the lines 97 and 103 from the Main class, which were using the enhanced for loop, now those lists are being iterated with the forEach method, passing as argument a lambda function that implements the Consumer functional interface.
-Moreover, almost at the end of the main method, I've implemented the Predicate, Function, Supplier and UnaryOperator functional interfaces with lambdas, using the Stream API in some cases.
-Finally, I've created three custom functional interfaces  with generics to implement them at the end of the main method (notice that they are in the functional_interface package) and also I've created enums with fields, methods and constructors (in the enums package).
+To accomplish the requirements of the homework, I've used the Stream API in the Lists that I had created in previous homeworks in the Main class, applying both terminal and non-terminal methods in them in order to get the desired result.
+Then, I've used Java reflection to get the fields, constructors, methods, modifiers, return types and parameters types from the class Person.
+Finally, I've instantiated an object from the class Bird and invoked a method using purely reflection.

 ## What did I learn?

-It was a rewarding homework, since I've learnt how the lambda expressions work and the useful they are to save lines of code.
-Also, I've known the most used functional interfaces that Java provides us as Predicate, UnaryOperator, Function or Consumer.
-Although I already had simple knowledge about enums, this time I've noticed that they can have methods and constructors.
-In other words, they are like regular classes with the difference that the instances are pre-declared in the beginning of the enum declaration.
+In this homework I've realized how many lines of code I can save using the Stream API instead of regular loops or classic Java tools.
+It was pretty interesting to learn about some non-terminal methods like map(), flatMap(), peek() or filter(), and terminal methods like count(), collect(), anyMatch() or allMatch().
+These last ones are called terminal because they don't return a Stream, but they return other datatype that doesn't allow us to keep working with streams.
+Finally, regarding Java reflection, I was astonished about the amount of things that we can do with this tool, and it is quite interesting to know in order to learn deeply this great programming language.

 ## Technologies